dckc/awesome-ocap/README.md

 ## Libraries and Frameworks

+  - [Caja](https://developers.google.com/caja/) is a compiler for making third-party HTML, CSS and JavaScript safe for embedding.
+    Caja safely supports mashups and extends JSON with code.

   - [Cap’n Proto](https://capnproto.org/) is an open source serialization and RPC protocol with distributed and persistent capabilities and promise pipelining.